Catty12384/EXPERIMENTS/DaysInAMonth.md

 	STEP-2: Declare teh variables that we are about to use.
 	STEP-3: Instantiate the Scanner class.
 	STEP-4: Get two numbers as input from the user.
-	STEP-5: Perform all arithmetic operations such as Addition,Difference,Product,Quotient and Modulus and print the output.
+	STEP-5: Calculate the number of months and print the output.
 	STEP-6: Close the object of the Scanner class.
 PROGRAM: